aurelia-plugins/aurelia-plugins-tabs/README.md

 ### Tabs

 The tabs component is where your clickable tabs are generated.
-It has a required bindable value `tabs`.
+It has a required bindable attribute `tabs`.

 The `tabs` value expects an array of one or more objects which contains at least an `id` property and a `label` property.
 The `id` property is used to identify which pane this tab will open.
 The `label` property is the value displayed.
 A third optional property `active` allows us to specify if this tab is the default active tab.